schagsim/image_finder/README.md

 python -m flask run
 ```

-You can now go to `http://127.0.0.1:5000/` (this address might get outdated eventually) and see the web.
+Both for Docker and no-Docker run, you can now go to `http://localhost:5000/` (this address might get outdated eventually) and see the web.